-During its annual review, the Remuneration Committee assessed our performance in fiscal year 2023 against:
+During its annual review, the Remuneration Committee assessed our performance in fiscal year 2024 against:

-- our historical performance; - our Peer Group; - the goals in our STI and LTI variable remuneration plans; and - the key objectives and measures the Board expects to see achieved, which are set forth in what is referred to as the "Scorecard" and further discussed later in this Remuneration Report.
+- · our historical performance; - our Peer Group; - the goals in our STI and LTI variable remuneration plans; and - the key objectives and measures the Board expects to see achieved, which are set forth in what is referred to as the "Scorecard" and further discussed later in this Remuneration Report.

-Based on that review, the Board and the Remuneration Committee concluded that management's performance in fiscal year 2023, during a change in CEO and other executive leadership roles in addition to facing a downturn in the housing market, was strong.
-Management continued to drive profitable growth achieving record FY23 Net Sales globally and record EBIT in North America.
+Based on that review, the Board and the Remuneration Committee concluded that management's performance in fiscal year 2024 was strong.
+Management continued to drive profitable growth achieving record FY24 Net Sales globally, record EBIT in North America, and record EBIT margin in North America and APAC.
 The long-term incentive plan three-year ROCE performance exceeded expectations and the long-term strategic measures included in the Scorecard resulted in above target payouts.